Politics of Liechtenstein: Government

 The government of Liechtenstein (Regierung von Liechtenstein) is the national cabinet and executive body of Liechtenstein.
 The government is chaired by the prime minister and consists of four government councillors, all of whom are also heads of specific government ministries.
 The seat of the government is located in the Government Building in Vaduz.
 Under the constitution, one government councillor is also appointed as the deputy prime minister.
 The members of government and their deputies are appointed by the prince after being elected by the Landtag of Liechtenstein (parliament of Liechtenstein) and are expected to command the confidence of both the prince and the Landtag.
 The prince can appoint a provisional government that may be in office for a maximum of four months without the consent of the Landtag.
 Councillors cannot be a member of the Landtag at the same time, although they should meet the eligibility requirements for that office.
 The governing party is typically the one with the most seats in the Landtag.
-Traditionally, Liechtenstein governments have been dominated by the Progressive Citizens' Party and the Patriotic Union in various coalition governments, with the larger party occupying the role of prime minister and having more councillors, whereas the smaller party occupies the role of deputy prime minister and has fewer councillors.
+Traditionally, Liechtenstein governments have been dominated by the Progressive Citizens' Party (FBP) and the Patriotic Union (VU) in various coalition governments, with the larger party occupying the role of prime minister and having more councillors, whereas the smaller party occupies the role of deputy prime minister and has fewer councillors.

 Additionally, governments are entitled to equal representation with councillors from the electoral districts of Unterland and Oberland respectively.
 If a government councillor were to lose the confidence of the prince or Landtag, the decision on the loss of the authority of the councillor to exercise their functions shall be taken by mutual agreement of the prince and the Landtag.
 Until a new councillor has been appointed, the official duties of the Minister shall be performed by the councillor's deputy.